matrix-org/synapse/docs/usage/configuration/config_documentation.md

 This option has the following sub-options:
 * `enabled`:  Defines whether users can search the user directory.
 If false then empty responses are returned to all queries.
 Defaults to true.
-* `search_all_users`: Defines whether to search all users visible to your HS when searching the user directory.
-If false, search results will only contain users visible in public rooms and users sharing a room with the requester.
+* `search_all_users`: Defines whether to search all users visible to your HS at the time the search is performed when searching the user directory.
+If set to true, will return all users who share a room with the user from the homeserver.
+   If false, search results will only contain users
+    visible in public rooms and users sharing a room with the requester.
     Defaults to false.